British Columbia - Moraine Lake and the snow-draped mountains

 How many of us are in the camper?

-There are six of you in total – one driver and five guests.
+In total, there are six of you – one driver and five guests.

 How long is the journey?

-The journey usually takes 4 to 6 hours a day.
+On average, travel takes 4 to 6 hours per day.

 Can I take my drone?

-There are specific requirements for using a drone in British Columbia and a need to obtain a flying permit in advance.
+There are specific requirements for using a drone in British Columbia, and you'll need to get a permit beforehand for flying a drone.

 Ready for an adventure?

-Signed up for the expedition but wondering what to pack?
-You can check off your gear here to ensure you're fully prepared.
+You've signed up for the expedition but wondering what to pack?
+You can tick off your gear here and ensure you've prepared everything.

-Be ready for summer in the mountains.
-In August, temperatures range from 13° to 19°C. At night, it can drop below 10°.
+Be ready for a mountain summer.
+In August, temperatures range from 13° to 19°C. At night, they can drop below 10°.

 Quality Raincoat